israel-ei/Gallary-display/README.md

  🖼️ Gallery Display Website

-A clean, responsive, and modern gallery display website designed to showcase images beautifully.
-Built using HTML and CSS, this project features interactive hover effects that enhance the user experience.
+A clean and modern gallery display website designed to showcase images beautifully.
+Built using HTML and CSS, this project features interactive hover effects that enhance the user experience. note:(still working on responsiveness)

 📸 Features